Compound Sentences

 Expressing multiple reasons using 「し」

-When you want to list reasons for multiple states or actions you can do so by adding 「し」 to the end of each subordinate clause.
-It is very similar to the 「や」 particle except that it lists reasons for verbs and state of being.
-Again, for states of being, 「だ」 must be used to explicitly declare the state of being for any non-conjugated noun or na-adjective.
-Let's look at some examples.
+When you want to list reasons for multiple states or actions you can do so by adding 「し」 to the end of each relative clause.
+It is very similar to the 「や」 particle except that it lists reasons for verbs and state-of-being.
+Again, for states of being, 「だ」 must be used to explicitly declare the state-of-being for any non-conjugated noun or na-adjective.
+Let’s look at some examples.

 Example 1